 (AF) Designers of the world’s most cutting-edge cars, especially the kind that run on electricity and are stacked with autonomous driving perks, figured last year that to get semiconductors all they had to do was ask the producers.

-They make up a newish $42.1 billion market for chips, which run in-car infotainment systems, electric-vehicle batteries and radar schemes to prevent crashes.
+They make up a relatively new $42-billion market for chips, which run in-car infotainment systems, electric-vehicle batteries and radar schemes to prevent crashes.

 But Taiwan’s factories are already busy making chips for advanced consumer electronics that people worldwide want for telework and remote study, two trends that exploded during the 2020 coronavirus outbreak because of stay-home orders.
 Those devices include speedy notebook PCs with high-end cameras and 5G-ready phones.

 Automakers must wait until at least early 2022 as chip production capacity is “fully loaded”, says Wen Liu, industry analyst with the Taipei-based Market Intelligence & Consulting Institute.

 “Even if Taiwanese foundries increase the supply of automotive chips, they will still not be able to fully meet the needs of automakers in the short term,” Liu says.
 “The shortage and low inventory levels will continue affecting the industry until the end of 2021.”

 Vehicle builders moved too slowly to lock in orders and didn’t factor in chipmaking industry nuances, such as time to prepare for production, when it started placing those orders, consultancy Bain wrote in a recent research note.

 “This is likely not a one-time event,” Bain warns.
 “The auto industry could face further challenges with electronics.”

 Taiwanese companies make up at least half of the world’s available capacity for most chipmaking processes, the note says.
 Other manufacturers include Samsung and China-based Semiconductor Manufacturing International (SMIC).